jrxlab/live_cell_phenotyping_capture_proc/README.md

 "Point list coordinates can be incompatible between DeltaVision and Zeiss systems.
 A conversion of the point lists must be performed to locate the field of interest.
 To perform the conversion, coordinates must be obtained from both microscopes using the same FrameSlide marked with 4 points.
 (The points can be simply drawn with a fine marker.)
-The FrameSlide is mounted on each microscope as described above (with a clockwise 90° rotation between the DeltaVision and the Zeiss (see step 1 on  Figure_dr1_v3.pdf - Figure below)).
+The FrameSlide is mounted on each microscope as described above (with a clockwise 90° rotation between the DeltaVision and the Zeiss (see step 1 on the figure below)).
 The coordinates from both microscopes are recorded on a point list as described.
 The Zeiss microscope will flip the coordinates for display, according to a horizontal axe (step 2).
 The point lists will be used to determine the coefficients of a linear regression for both x and y coordinates of each point, that can then be applied to convert a point list from the DV to the PALM Zeiss setup.
-With the manual rotation of the FrameSlide and the Zeiss display flip, the yZeiss only depends on the xDV , and the xZeiss only depends on yDV (step3).
+With the manual rotation of the FrameSlide and the Zeiss display flip, the y<sub>Zeiss</sub> only depends on the x<sub>DV</sub> , and the x<sub>Zeiss</sub> only depends on y<sub>DV<s/ub> (step3).
 A second round of this procedure can be repeated using cells instead of marker points in order to increase the accuracy of the conversion. "

 ![figure_dr1-v4](steps.png)